Semisimplicity and Indecomposable Objects in Interpolating Partition Categories: Indecomposable objects

 is surjective. \end{proposition}

-\begin{proof} Recall from \Cref{lem::idempotent_corr} that we can uniquely lift (primitive) idempotents modulo any ideal which is generated by an idempotent.
-Since $I_p$ is the sum of ideals generated by idempotents by \Cref{lem-ideals-p}, we can repeat this process to obtain a unique primitive idempotent lift $\L_e$ for any primitive idempotent $e\in\Lambda(pEp/I_p)$.
+\begin{proof} Recall from \Cref{lem::idempotent_corr} that we can uniquely lift conjugacy classes of (primitive) idempotents modulo any ideal which is generated by an idempotent.
+Since by \Cref{lem-ideals-p}, $E_{t(p)}$ is a sum of principal ideals in $E$ generated by idempotents, $I_p=pE_{t(p)}p$ is a sum of principal ideals in $pEp$ generated by idempotents and we can lift any conjugacy class of (primitive) idempotents from $pEp/I_p$ to a unique conjugacy class of primitive idempotents $\L_p(e)$ in $pEp$.

 Let $f\in E$ be a primitive idempotent.
-There there exists a projective partition $p\in \cC(k,k)$ with $f\in pEp$, take for instance $p=\id_k$.
-We assume that $p$ is minimal in the sense that there does not exist a projective partition $q\in \cC(k,k)$ with $f\in qEq$ and $t(q)<t(p)$.
-If we apply \Cref{lem::idempotent_corr} inductively for all projective partitions in $I_p$, it follows, together with \Cref{lem-ideals-p}, that there exists a primitive idempotent $e\in p E p / I_p$ such that its lift $\L_e$ is conjugated to $f$.
+Let $T\in \NN$ be minimal such that $f\in E_{T+1}$, i.e.~any summand of $f$ has at most $T$ through-blocks and $f$ has a summand with $T$ through-blocks.
+By \Cref{lem-ideals-p}, $f$ lies in the sum of ideals generated by projective partitions in $E_{T+1}$ and, by Rosenberg's Lemma \ref{lem::Rosenberg}, $f$ lies in one of these ideals, i.e.~$f\in (p)$ for some $p\in \Projk$ with $t(p)\leq T$.
+Since $E_{t(p)+1}$ is an ideal, $(p)\subseteq E_{t(p)+1}$, and hence, by minimality of $T$, $t(p)=T$.
+In particular, it follows that $f\notin I_p$.
+If we apply \Cref{lem::idempotent_corr} inductively for all projective partitions in $I_p$, it follows, together with \Cref{lem-ideals-p}, that there exists a primitive idempotent $e\in p E p / I_p$ such that its lift $\L_p(e)$ is conjugate to $f$.

 Note, in particular, that idempotents made up of partitions with at most $T$ through-blocks can be obtained as lifts of idempotents in $(p)$ for a projective partition $p$ with the same number of through-blocks $T$, for any $T\geq0$. \end{proof}